Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Home brewing coffee is one of the most fun things to do, and it will give you an amazing-tasting cup of coffee.

-Let me start by explaining a bit about the different coffee brewers you can use.
+Let me start by explaining the different coffee brewers you can use.

 Adding remaining water to geisha coffee.